El-Ikram/Challenge/README.md

 ### 💡 The Core Question

-**This raises an important question: what should a model do when there is a contradiction between the information provided by a node's embedding and the information coming from its neighborhood?
-AKA adversary learning**
+**This raises an important question: what should a model do when there is a contradiction between the information provided by a node's embedding and the information coming from its neighborhood? aka adversary learning**

 ---
 ![Alt text](picture.png)